mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-04.md

     ```

 ## Success Criteria
-- Ensure that your application is running and your able to debug the application
+- Ensure that your application is running and your able to debug the application.
-- Ensure that you can interract with the application and switch on or off the light bulbs.
+- Ensure that you can interact with the application and switch on or off the light bulbs.
 - Set a break point in one of the plugins and hit the break point with a user prompt
 - Debug and inspect the chat history object to see the sequence of function calls and results.
 - Create a plugin to retrieve data from external source (Azure AI Search) created in previous challenge to generate grounded responses.